roshan8593/delta-demo/README.md

 # delta-demo
-this is a demo for git and github class hello there
+this is a demo for git and github class. hello there